 Yes, it is possible without proper planning.
 Using the proper legal instruments can avoid benefit recapture.

-- For the past year I have been living with mom in her house.
+For the past year, I have been living with my mom in her house.
 She is now going into a nursing home.
 Can she go on Medicaid if I am still living in the home?